LZMA-JS/LZMA-JS/readme.md

     /// LZMA([optional path])
-    /// If lzma_worker.js is in the same director, you don't need to set the path. var my_lzma = new LZMA("../src/lzma_worker.js");
+    /// If lzma_worker.js is in the same director, you don't need to set the path.
+    /// You should be able to do the first two steps simultaneously in Node.js: var LZMA = require("../src/lzma.js").LZMA();
+    var my_lzma = new LZMA("../src/lzma_worker.js");

 (De)Compress stuff.